citkane/typedoc-theme-yaf/README.md

 ```
 Proceed with building your documentation.

-Note that the `index.html` output for the documentation build will be a SPA entry point, so very little will happen if you open it with your browser locally.
+**Note:** the `index.html` output for the documentation build will be a SPA entry point, so very little will happen if you open it with your browser locally.
 You will have to serve it with a server application of your choice, eg. the VS-Code [Live Server](https://github.com/ritwickdey/vscode-live-server) plugin.

 ## Frontend Strategy
 The frontend decouples itself from the default TypeDoc theme `.html` fragment strategy and creates a single page application (SPA) which consumes `.json` data fragments.